zoe-f-cyborg/week_2_digihist_REAL/vocab.md

 - encountered this in relation to anaconda, both as an option for a type of installer and when the prof said "we’ll mostly use python at the command line."
 - for me, this means using something called the "terminal" (on my laptop, applications -> other -> terminal)

-terminal prompt (signified with $ in code examples) = the window wherein I can enter code into the command line
+terminal prompt (signified with $ in code examples) = the window(?) in which I enter code into the command line

+homebrew = "a ‘package manager’, or a utility that retrieves software from a single, ‘official’ (as it were) source."

+- I understand almsot none of these words but will perservere